 Then Get the Best Guide to Living in Japan - for Newcomers

-Are you considering relocating to Japan to kick start your career or pay off that student loan but you just don't know how to move to Japan?
+Are you considering relocating to Japan to kick start your career, pay off that student loan or because you need a serious change in scenery - but you just don't know how to move to Japan?

 The thought of moving overseas and living in Japan is exciting.
 But living abroad in a country that has a foreign language, exotic diet and unique culture can quickly turn exciting into overwhelming.
-There is so much to consider and plan that in the end you may decide against going - a missed opportunity indeed for Japan is a fascinating place to live and work.
+There is so much to consider and plan (not to mention the expense) that in the end you may decide against going.
+This is a missed opportunity indeed for Japan is a fascinating place to live, work and play.

-This website exists so you won't miss your chance.
-It contains important information about moving to Japan It also introduces you to the ultimate survival guide for newcomers to Japan called, Tokyo?
+This website exists so you won't miss your once in a lifetime.
+It contains vital information about moving to Japan.
+It also introduces you to the ultimate timeless survival guide written specifically for people like you - newcomers to Japan.
+It's called, Tokyo?
 No Problem.

-Can you get by without it?
+Can you get by without this book?
 Of course - anyone can get by.
 But why not make the most of your big move?
-Arming yourself with this book from the start will make a world of difference to your Japan experience from Day 1 onward.
+Arming yourself with this book from the beginning will make a world of difference to your Japan experience from Day 1 onward - personally, professionally and financially.
 But it does require your committment to apply the information in the book to daily living.
-Are you up for it?
+Are you up for the challenge?

 Is it a good time to move to Japan?

-Despite the global slow-down, resilient Japan is striving to get things back in order, quickly.
-Japan is on the road to economic recovery more than most other industrialized nations with a strong currency that is only getting stronger.
+In spite of the global economic slow-down, resilient Japan is striving to get on the road to economic recovery more than most other industrialized nations with a strong currency that is getting stronger.
 This means more companies hiring and more job opportunities.
+Japan is also one of the safest and welcoming countries in the world.

 Will it be difficult to find employment in Japan?